ArchOfRebellion/Stellaris-Ship-Optimizer/README.md

 6. intelligence.csv - this is your intelligence on one or more enemies.
 Currently has some data on a devouring swarm that was harassing me

-7. Optimizer v1 - this folder has the install file for the optimizer.
-Download and install!
+7. Stellaris Ship Optimizer.exe - the executable optimizer!

 8. (Optional) intelligenceBuilder.xlsx - this excel file is the intelligence file as an excel sheet with the permissible values in dropdown menus.
 Included simply for ease of use.
 Make sure you save your intelligence as 'intelligence.csv' after you use it.